Cadet Tech Support Specialists, Steve and Thomas, demonstrate how to clean your electric wall heater.

 - Air compressor or vacuum with blower option

-Step One: Turn off any circuits that correspond with your heaters
+1: Turn off any circuits that correspond with your heaters

 Tech Tip: Once the breaker is turned off, it is important that you test the circuit with your voltage detector to ensure power has been completely turned off to your heater.

-Step Two: Remove the grill
+2: Remove the grill

 Tech Tip: If you have a thermostat on your heater, be sure to remove the knob first very carefully with your flat head screwdriver.
 Take your time with this.
 We get a lot of calls from customers who try and force the knob off quickly or who have removed the grill without first removing the knob.
 This will damage the thermostat, which you will have to replace or possibly you will have to replace the whole heater.

-Step Three: Blow out the Heater
+3: Blow out the heater

 Tech Tip: If you do not have an air compressor or a vacuum with a blower, a good old fashioned hair dryer will do the trick.
 But, do NOT use canned air.
 This is a potentially serious safety hazard because many of these products contain a flammable propellant.
 Regardless of the blower you use, be sure to keep the fan blades from spinning around while blowing out the dust, this can damage the motor.